Skip to main content

 • In clinical trials, some people developed pancreatitis while taking Mounjaro.
 But it’s not yet clear if Mounjaro directly causes pancreatitis.

-• People who drink alcohol, smoke, or have gallstones have a higher chance of getting pancreatitis.
+• Pancreatitis is a serious medical condition.
 Seek medical care right away if you have symptoms of pancreatitis while taking Mounjaro.

-Mounjaro is an FDA-approved injectable medication that’s used to treat Type 2 diabetes.
-Mounjaro is the first in a new class of medications which lower blood sugar levels.
-Mounjaro can cause side effects like nausea and vomiting.
+Mounjaro is an injectable medication that’s FDA-approved to treat Type 2 diabetes.
+In clinical trials, Mounjaro was shown to cause gut-related side effects like nausea and vomiting.
 But the relationship between Mounjaro and pancreatitis is less clear.

 Here’s what the science says about the link between Mounjaro and pancreatitis.